Tree hollow: Artificial hollows

 Animals have been found to use artificial structures as substitutes for hollows.
 For example, pygmy possums in the chute of a grain silo; or pardalotes in the top, horizontal pipe of a children's swing.
 Purpose-built nest boxes, such as birdhouses and bat tubes, are also constructed for conservation and for wildlife observation.
 The size of the nest box, entry hole and placement height may be chosen in consideration of certain species.
-Natural hollows are still generally preferred for habitat conservation.
+However, nestboxes have different microclimatic conditions and can therefore not be treated as direct substitutes.
+Natural hollows are generally preferred for habitat conservation.

 Actual tree hollows can be created artificially by cutting into trees with chainsaws and partly covering the resulting hollows with timber faceplates.
 These are readily used by arboreal animals including mammals and birds.
 Compared to nest boxes, they last longer and give better protection from external temperatures.

 Around the world

 Conservation of hollow-using fauna is an issue in many parts of the world.
 In North America, recovery of the eastern bluebird (Sialia sialis) has required nest boxes due to the loss of natural hollows.
 The scarcity of dead, hollow-bearing trees in Scandinavian forests is a key threatening process to native bird life.
 In Sweden, almost half of red-listed species are dependent on dead hollow-bearing trees or logs.